 Step 4: Hotspot settings

-you may want to require hovering etc
+some may want to require hovering etc

 Option 1: When page loads (show by default but disappear if person hovers then hovers off image)